developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 ## Screen orientation
 ### AutoRotate
-Controls automatic rotation of screen orientation.
-When disabled, the orientation of the screen will not change when the device is rotated.
+Controls automatic rotation of screen orientation between portrait and landscape modes.
+When disabled, the orientation of the display will not change when the device is rotated.

 **Possible Values**: